Why Full face Helmets Are Bad For Snow Skiing

 Lastly, helmets act as a mechanical barrier between debris or any object that might hit the head in case of an accident.

-Importance of wearing Helmets when Skiing
+Importance of Wearing Helmets When Skiing

-You have heard safety authorities blurting everywhere that you need to wear helmets when riding a bicycle, motorcycle or when skiing.
-Have you ever taken a moment to think about why it’s imperative?
+You have heard safety authorities blurting everywhere that you need to wear helmets when riding a bicycle,

 Blocking the sun’s rays: